Worker (Ursula) Configuration Guide¶

 The Worker is the bonded delegate of a Staker and an active network node.
 Workers must remain online to provide uninterrupted re-encryption services on-demand.
 Each staking account or Staker is bonded to exactly one Worker.
 The worker’s ethereum account must remain unlocked to send automated work confirmation transactions and have enough ether to pay for transaction gas; however, it is not necessary (and potentially risky) to hold NU tokens on a worker’s account for any reason.

-nucypheron Worker node
+Keep Worker node online!

 1. Running an Ethereum node for Ursula¶